skellis46/slipbox/Cosmotechnics as Cosmopolitics.md

 >First, what does Hui mean by the peculiar word “cosmotechnics”?
 “It is the unification of the cosmos and the moral through technical activities, whether craft-making or art- making.”
 That is, a cosmotechnics is the point at which a way of life is realized through making.[@jacobs-2021-tech p.33]

->Hui further comments that if the fundamental concern of Western phi- losophy is with being and substance, the fundamental concern of Classical Chinese thought is relation.
+>Hui further comments that if the fundamental concern of Western philosophy is with being and substance, the fundamental concern of Classical Chinese thought is relation.
 So it makes sense, then, that his approach to cosmotechnics would center on the inquiry into a certain relation, that between dao (the way) and qi (tools).[@jacobs-2021-tech p.34]

 >It is from the ten thousand things that we learn how to live among the ten thousand things; and our choice of tools will be guided by what we have learned from that prior and foundational set of relations.
 This is cosmotechnics.[@jacobs-2021-tech p.36]